RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 Today we will learn about Information Flow to help us accomplish some tasks related to displaying data on the website.

 1. In the `PetPage` component in `PetPage.js`, declare a function named `updateSearchText` that will have the same functionality as the anonymous callback function in the `onChange` attribute (change event listener) in the `<input>` element returned from the `PetPage` component. `onChange` should have the value of `updateSearchText`, the named function that you just declared.

-2. Create a `Search` component by refactoring the `<div>` element out of the `PetPage` component.
+2. Create a `Search` component by refactoring the `<div>` element out of the `PetPage` component and into the `Search` component.
+The `PetPage` component should render the `Search` component in place of the `<div>` element.
 Typing into the `<input>` inside of the `Search` component to search for pets should maintain the filter functionality.
 You will need to pass the `updateSearchText` function that you created in Deliverable # 1 as a prop to the `Search` component to order to maintain the functionality.

 3. In the `PetPage` component in `PetPage.js`, use `useState` to create a stateful variable named `petsState` and a setter function called `setPetsState`.
 The initial value for the state should be the `pets` variable.

 4. In the `PetPage` component in `PetPage.js`, declare a function named `deletePet` that has one parameter called `id`.
 The `deletePet` function should remove a pet from the page.
 To do this, you will need to call the `setPetsState` setter function to update the value of the `petsState` to contain an array that excludes the pet that should be deleted.

 Hint: You can use the `.filter()` array iterator method to create a new array that does not include the pet that you want to delete.
 Include only the pets whose id does **not** match the value of the `id` parameter.

 5. Pass the `deletePet` function as a prop to the `PetList` component.
 Then, in the `PetList` component, pass `deletePet` as a prop to each of the `Pet` components.

 6. In the `Pet` component in `Pet.js`, add an `onClick` attribute (click event listener) to the `<button>` element returned from the `Pet` component.
 The value of the `onClick` attribute (click event listener) should be a callback function that invokes the `deletePet` function.
 Pass in the pet's id as an argument into the `deletePet` function.

 ### Process: Building React Features With State